jashandeep-sohi/pyds/docs/userguide.rst

 create one from an existing PDS label.

 A :class:`Label` is a container for a sequence of statements.

-It implements a list like interface for manipulating the statements it contains.
+:class:`Label` implements a list like interface for manipulating the statements it contains.
 For example, you can add statements to it using :meth:`Label.insert` and :meth:`Label.append`::